 How do I initiate the Fitness Level measurement during the Lifestyle Assessment?

 Fitness Level is always estimated if a 30-minute period of brisk walking is detected in the measurement.
 There is no need to separately start or initiate the Fitness Level measurement.
+Do not conduct the walk right after other exercise or other strenuous activity.

 Can I do more than one walk during my Lifestyle Assessment?
 Can these other walks be something other than walking on level ground (e.g. walking my dog, walking in the forest or in hilly terrain, hiking with a backpack or carrying shopping bags)?

 You can go on about your normal life during the Lifestyle Assessment, and the measurement can include more than 1 walk.
 Estimating the Fitness Level requires that the measurement includes at least one continuous, moderate to brisk 30-min walk.
-The most accurate result is reached if you are not walking a dog or carrying walking poles or other extra load.
+The most accurate result is reached if you are not walking a dog or carrying walking poles or other extra loads.
 If we identify more than one applicable walking period in the measurement, we will utilize the information gained from all the periods to make the most accurate estimation of your Fitness Level.

 Do I get a better result if I walk faster?

-The Fitness Level is determined from the relationship between workload (heart rate response) and walking speed, and you can freely select your walking speed.
+The Fitness Level is determined by the relationship between workload (heart rate response) and walking speed, and you can freely select your walking speed.
 The result is not necessarily better if you walk faster.
 The most accurate result is reached if you walk at a pace that is brisk for you.

 I’m a runner – can I get a Fitness Level estimation from running?